Loet Velmans and his family escaped aboard the Zeemanshoop only to become prisoners of the Japanese

 Loet Velmans and his parents.
 Max worked in the wholesale fur trade.
-After
+Antwerp and Amsterdam were the

-arrival in Britain they lived in Llandudno where Max had found work as
+arrival in Britain the Drukker's lived in Llandudno where Max had found work as

 a diamond polisher, a trade he learned as a young man.
 They stayed in

 London for a year or two after the war before returning to their house

 John Blitz was the partner of Ro Cohen, the sister of Anna Velmans.
 He was

 the buyer of textiles in the "Bijenkorf" (Beehive), Amsterdam, Hollands